3CORESec/dtio-kb/README.md

 These tools all rely on a basic principle: an .md5 file that is automatically generated when a researcher performs an update on their subscription.
 If the MD5 hash has changed, the application or script will request a new version of the file.

-Any user can download this .md5 by adding `.md5` to the end of the unique URL that was received at the time of the purchase.
+Any user can download this MD5 hash by adding `.md5` to the end of the unique URL that was received at the time of the purchase.

 ## Linux Script